Virtual Insanity: Composition

-The song's lyrics took inspiration from a walk in an underground city in Sendai, Japan, by singer Jay Kay and the band's didgeridoo player, Wallis Buchanan, with Kay writing: "Everything was covered in snow and there was absolutely no one about.
-[We took] these stairs that led down to this whole underground city … with all the color and noise you get in Japanese streets."
+The song's lyrics took inspiration from a walk in an underground city in Sapporo, Japan, by singer Jay Kay and the band's didgeridoo player, Wallis Buchanan, with Kay writing: Vocalist Jay Kay was inspired by a visit to Sapporo, Japan, and spoke about how "everything was covered in snow and there was absolutely no one about.
 The song's title is a play off virtual reality.

 Initially recorded as a rough demo, it was only after the label requested a single for Travelling Without Moving that the song was fully realised and was the last track to be properly recorded.
 The song has a piano opening with "buoyant keyboards and soaring strings."
 The riff continues throughout the song.

-Thematically, the lyrics are concerned with issues like overpopulation, human genetic enhancement, eugenics, and ecological collapse.
+Thematically, the lyrics are concerned with issues like overpopulation, human genetic enhancement, artificial intelligence uprising, eugenics, and ecological collapse.

 The first B-side of the single is the song "Do U Know Where You're Coming From", in collaboration with M-Beat.
 It was released as a single earlier in 1996.
 The second B-side of the single is "Bullet".

 In the beginning of the song's album version, a sound that is sampled from the 1979 sci-fi horror film Alien appears.
 It is the sound sequence when the S.O.S. signal appears on the screens of the spaceship Nostromo at the start of the film.
 The album version is longer, including the addition of extra vocals and a bridge.